learn-anything/quotes/readme.md

 - Dying is but a moment
 - Thoughts become words, words become actions
 - The teacher appears when the student is ready
+- The first draft of anything is garbage.
+	- Ernest Hemingway

 ### Consciousness
 - God is consciousness without the sense of self